zgeorg03/table-elm/README.md

 ============

 1. Column should know the data type not the cell
-2. Separate data from table, as Evan Czaplicki did in  [evancz/elm-sortable-table](https://github.com/evancz/elm-sortable-table) package
+2. Consider this [evancz/elm-sortable-table](https://github.com/evancz/elm-sortable-table)  implementation by Evan Czaplicki in order to separate data and table